Hard2bit

 Exposure evolves: organisational changes, new integrations, new employees create new exposures.
 A server that was internal is now exposed to partners.
 An endpoint that was in-office is now remote.
 Continuous monitoring is essential.

 Exposure affects chain of responsibility: if a credential is exposed publicly and not revoked, damage is exponential.
-Tools that automatically detect credentials exposed on GitHub/internet and alert immediately reduce the exposure window.
+Tools that automatically detect credentials exposed on public code repositories and the broader internet, and alert immediately, reduce the exposure window.

 Example: discovery and remediation of exposure

-A CISO implements a credential scanner on GitHub to detect exposed API keys.
-Week 1: scanner detects that a developer, 6 months ago, accidentally committed an AWS access key to a public repository.
+A CISO implements a credential scanner on the company's code repositories to detect exposed API keys.
+Week 1: the scanner detects that a developer, 6 months ago, accidentally committed a cloud provider access key to a public repository.
 The credential has 6 months of exposure.
-Quickly: (1) Credential is revoked.
-(2) AWS logs are analysed: key was used 2 months ago to create an EC2 instance and mine cryptocurrency for 2 hours (bill: USD 2,000).
-(3) Incident is investigated.
-(4) Processes are improved: git hooks prevent credential commits, developer is trained.
-Week 2: another developer accidentally commits a Stripe API credential.
+Quickly: (1) the credential is revoked.
+(2) Cloud provider logs are analysed: the key was used 2 months ago to spin up a compute instance and mine cryptocurrency for 2 hours (bill: USD 2,000).
+(3) The incident is investigated.
+(4) Processes are improved: git hooks prevent credential commits and the developer is trained.
+Week 2: another developer accidentally commits a payment gateway API credential.
 This time the scanner alerts in 5 minutes (real time).
-Credential is revoked in 10 minutes.
+The credential is revoked in 10 minutes.
 Total exposure: 15 minutes vs. 6 months.
 Damage prevented is exponential: the second credential was never exploited because it was revoked quickly.

 Common mistakes